achampagnedev/employee-feedback/README.md

-# PayPay Employee Feedback
+# Employee Feedback

-This app is an attempt to fulfill the requirements for the code challenge for the role of Front-End Engineer at PayPay.
+This is a small NextJS app that allows an Admin to add employees and assign employees to give feedback on other employees

 ## Technologies/Frameworks/Libraries:

 #### Front End:

 -   NextJS (Fullstack React Framework) with TypeScript
 -   Next Auth (Authentication for NextJS)
 -   TailwindCSS (Utility class based CSS framework)
 -   Sharp (Image Optimization tool recommended for NextJS)

 #### Back End:

 -   NextJS (Fullstack React Framework)
 -   Prisma (ORM compatible with PostgreSQL)
 -   PostgreSQL Database

 #### Tools:

 -   Docker (container for the database)
 -   Prettier (code formatter)
 -   TypeScript (Javascript superset)

 ## Setup

 Install all packages: `yarn install`

-In a **new tab**, Install and run database in docker (installation: https://www.docker.com/products/docker-desktop): `docker run -p 5432:5432 --env POSTGRES_PASSWORD=password --name paypal-employee-feedback postgres:13.3-alpine`
+In a **new tab**, Install and run database in docker (installation: https://www.docker.com/products/docker-desktop): `docker run -p 5432:5432 --env POSTGRES_PASSWORD=password --name employee-feedback postgres:13.3-alpine`

-Setup database: make sure the `.env` file is present and then `yarn prisma migrate dev`. press `y` to accept creation of new database `paypay-employee-feedback`
+Setup database: make sure the `.env` file is present and then `yarn prisma migrate dev`. press `y` to accept creation of new database `employee-feedback`

 Seed database: `yarn prisma db seed --preview-feature`